 The Higher Education Emergency Relief Fund (HEERF) has provided emergency funding to institutions of higher education and their students during the Coronavirus pandemic.
 HEERF funding was split up into 3 programs, HEERF I, HEERF II, and HEERF III.
-Please review information on the current funding options as well as prior programs and reporting information.
-Students do not need to apply for funding, but will be evaluated based on the criteria outlined below.
+Students completing an Emergency Fund Request form now may be considered for institutional emergency aid, based on eligibility and on funding availability.

-As of early October, 2021, the student portion of ARP (HEERF III) has been issued to students through the automatic, mass assignment process outlined below, and through the Emergency Fund Request form submissions.
+During Summer and Fall 2021, the student portion of ARP (HEERF III) was issued to students through the automatic, mass assignment process outlined below, and through the Emergency Fund Request form submissions.
 Students submitting forms now will not be considered for HEERF III student funding, as it is exhausted, but may be considered for other types of emergency aid.

 WSU used the following criteria to mass assign HEERF III to students for Fall 2021: